iknowaditya/kanban-board-fullstack-prodiosLabs/README.md

-# 🧠 AI Kanban Board App
+# 🧠 Kanban Board App

 A modern and minimal **Kanban Board** application built with **React**, **Express**, and **MongoDB**.
 It features: